EONRaider/violent-python3/README.md

  variable is now  displayed on stdout.
 The book references a file called `traffic.pcap` that was not made available by the author, so the code has been refactored but remains untested.
-- `chapter04/spoof_detect.py` references a non-existent *conf* object in its original CLI.
-This object is supposed to set the network interface name as the value for its *iface* attribute but its unused in the code.
-The new CLI implemented leaves the *-i* argument as optional but has no effect in the code as it is.
 - `chapter04/test_domain_flux.py` returns that zero unanswered requests were made when analyzing the pcap file provided by the author.
 For some reason the packets themselves don't have the DNS Resource Record field value set,